Pervasive-AI-Lab/cvpr_clvision_challenge/README.md

 - Two script to setup the environment and generate of the zip submission file.
-- A complete working example to: 1) load the data and setting up the continual learning protocols; 2) collect all the metadata during training 3) evaluate the trained model on the valid and test sets
+- A complete working example to: 1) load the data and setting up the continual learning protocols; 2) collect all the metadata during training 3) evaluate the trained model on the valid and test sets.
 - Starting Dockerfile to simplify the final submission at the end of the first phase.

 You just have to write your own Continual Learning strategy (even with just a couple lines of code!) and you